-The Group has set medium-term targets6 for reducing CO2 emissions produced by the Group's business activities, in all aspects from manufacturing to the provision of products and services.
+The Group has set medium-term targets for reducing CO2 emissions produced by the Group's business activities, in all aspects from manufacturing to the provision of products and services.
 The Group is updating and installing energy-efficient equipment at business sites in Japan and overseas to continue improving our energy performance.

-2017

-2018

-2019
+Number of patents held